Popeye Saves the Earth

 Popeye Saves The Earth is a 1994 widebody pinball game designed by Python Anghelo and Barry Oursler and released by WMS Industries under the Bally label.
 It is based on the Popeye comic/cartoon characters licensed from King Features Syndicate.

-It is one of WMS' SuperPin line of widebody games; the tenth and final collaboration between Python Anghelo and Barry Oursler.
-The playfield artwork was by Pat McMahon and Python Anghelo, and the backglass was designed by John Youssi.
+It is one of WMS' SuperPin line of widebody games; the tenth and final collaboration between Anghelo and Oursler.
+The playfield artwork was by Pat McMahon and Anghelo, and the backglass was designed by John Youssi.
 It uses the DCS sound system.

 Most of the games sold outside the United States.

 Story

 The game was set in the current day, with a middle-aged Popeye living on an island from residual cheques of his time as a cartoon star.
 Olive Oyl collects seashells on the beach, and Swee'Pea is nearly 30 years old and has a masters degree in marine biology.
 Wimpy still has a hamburger addiction.

 Bluto has formed an oil company, Brutus Oil, which was responsible for a large oil spill on Popeye's island.